GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

    problem is solved by splitting shifted grid blocks to restore conformity.
-   While it may seem convenient to be able to have offset grid blocks at first, the advantages of conformal grids used in GEOSX are worth the extra meshing effort: by using conformal grids,
+   While it may seem convenient to be able to have offset grid blocks at first, the advantages of conformal grids used in GEOS are worth the extra meshing effort: by using conformal grids,
-   GEOSX can run finite element and finite volume simulations on the same mesh without problems, going seamlessly from one numerical method to the other.
+   GEOS can run finite element and finite volume simulations on the same mesh without problems, going seamlessly from one numerical method to the other.
    This is key to enabling multiphysics simulation.
- - **There is no assumption of overall structure**: GEOSX does not need to know a number of block in the X, Y, Z direction (no NX, NY, NZ) and does not assume that the mesh is a full cartesian domain that the interesting parts of the reservoir must be carved out from.
+ - **There is no assumption of overall structure**: GEOS does not need to know a number of block in the X, Y, Z direction (no NX, NY, NZ) and does not assume that the mesh is a full cartesian domain that the interesting parts of the reservoir must be carved out from.